 Tortilla chips with guacamole and avocado and mango summer rolls with ponzu sauce

-The star of the starters however was the calcium carbonate tablet 500 mg mpi jerk cauliflower “chicken” wings which came with an avocado mayo.
+The star of the starters however was the jerk cauliflower “chicken” wings which came with an avocado mayo.
 This dish was absolutely sensational.
 The cauliflower wasn’t battered like i’ve seen some cauliflower wings, instead they were seasoned in a way that gave them a crunchy exterior.
 The flavour was sweet and smoky with a bit of a kick, but don’t worry if you’re not a fan of spice as these weren’t too spicy at all.
 The avocado dip that they came with was smooth and creamy.
 I actually checked the menu again as it was so similar in flavour and texture to cream cheese.
 I can’t believe that it was made out of avocado.

 Jerk cauliflower “chicken” wings with avocado mayo